analysis-tools-dev/static-analysis/README.md

 <h2 id="support">Support</h2>

 - [LibVCS4j](https://github.com/uni-bremen-agst/libvcs4j) - A Java library that allows existing tools to analyse the evolution of software systems by providing a common API for different version control systems and issue trackers.
+- [Violations Lib](https://github.com/tomasbjerre/violations-lib) - Java library for parsing report files from static code analysis.
+Used by a bunch of Jenkins, Maven and Gradle plugins.

 <h2 id="template">Template-Languages</h2>